 Look after yourself

-One of the most important things to remember for those coping with losing a dog is that, no matter how you feel, you need to look after yourself.
+The best advice we here at Dogs Barn can give for those coping with losing a dog is that, no matter how you feel, you need to look after yourself.
 Stay hydrated and even though you may not be able to face food try to eat little and often to keep your strength up.

 Make sure you get some exercise as that releases endorphins that make you feel better.
 Don't cut yourself off from people try to have face to face contact with someone every day.
 It's Ok to smile a little, a good tip is assigning time for grieving when you can let go of your emotions and reduce the time a little each day.